By Kris Rich, NBC-HWC, CPT, CET

 Do you remember nervously waiting for a significant so-and-so to skate by and grab your hand for a couples skate around the roller rink?
 It was cute at eight years old.
 Imagine how adorable it’d be this Valentine’s Day.
 Believe it or not, roller rinks still exist and roller skating serves up the ultimate date night.
 Just search online for a rink closest to your town and take your date roller skating—you’ll be taking advantage of an activity that’s one part reminiscing and two parts exercise.
 For those who favor the ice and outdoors, try ramping up the romance on ice skates.
 Many indoor rinks offer open skate times, while outdoor rinks are in peak season this February.

 So maybe you’ve decided to stay in this year.
 That’s not always a bad thing, especially if you and your valentine exercise your collective cognitive functionality with a fun game of Scrabble.
 The benefits of Scrabble go beyond the thrill of triple-word scores.
 Games that require brain activity can help fight dementia and lower blood pressure.
 Highly competitive, but completely relaxing, challenge your date to a game or two and tell them how happy—and healthy—your relationship is this year.
-Plus, when you add a cozy blanket, a fire if you have one and some healthy snacks (maybe a bit of dark chocolate?), your night in just turned into a romantic way to cuddle up and stay warm together while avoiding the crowds and saving some cash.
+Plus, when you add a cozy blanket, a fire if you have one and some healthy snacks (maybe a bit of dark chocolate?), your night in just turned into a romantic way to cuddle up and stay warm together.

 Giving that special someone a membership to the gym might get you in trouble, but a joint gym membership can go a long way.
 It’s like saying, “I care about you and I, and I want us to be healthy together for years to come,” every time you work out together.
 The health benefits are endless and, if you play your cards right, so will your love of a healthy, happy life together.
 Who’d have thought an elliptical could be so romantic?
 If the gym isn’t your thing, sign up and train for an upcoming 5K together or workout side-by-side at home by streaming the latest exercise programs on your big screen instead of binge-watching shows on the couch.
 You can also try getting zen together at a yoga class—there’s hot yoga which always feel great on a cold winter day.
 Yoga frequently improves mood and life satisfaction along with many physical health benefits.